It is wonderful to use your technology to keep all your information easily accessible even in the event of a disaster.

-Recently I was speaking with a woman who was upset because she lost all her contacts and photographs when she lost her smart phone.
+Recently I was speaking with a woman who was upset because she lost all her contacts and photographs when she lost her smartphone.
 I felt sorry for her and reminded myself I must continue to duplicate my data.
+We have to work smart when it comes to our technology.
 Once upon a time, we stored all our information on paper.
 We had originals that we saved in safe and secure storage spaces.
 We kept copies for regular use and review.
 Everyone understood the importance of having an heir and a spare.
-In other words people understood that there should always be a backup copy.
+In other words, people understood that there should always be a backup copy.
 My husband likes to call the idea wearing a belt and suspenders.
 In all you do with your data, you must have a backup and a backup for that backup.

 I save all my data in the cloud and back it up in the regular course of business.
-I use a cloud-based word processor for most of my writing.
+All of my devices use a cloud-based word processor for most of my writing.
 When I need to use a spreadsheet or presentation type of software, I have my program set up to store information on my hard drive and in the cloud at the same time.
 I set up my tablet and cell phone to use the programs I use in advance so that if something happens to one device, I am able to immediately begin work on another device.

 In conclusion, it is wonderful to use technology to protect your information before you lose it.
 So, the question for you this wonderful day is, are you going to take the time now to protect your information or recreate it after it is lost?